richardhyy/ice-vscode/docs/provider-configurations.md

 ## Understanding Configuration Variables

 ### API Configuration
 - `APIKey`, `Preset`, and (optionally) `BaseURL` work together to establish the connection to the LLM service.
-The `Preset` picks a known endpoint, `BaseURL` overrides it for custom services, and `APIKey` authenticates the request.
+The `Preset` picks a known endpoint and is authoritative when recognized; choose `Custom` and set `BaseURL` to point at your own service; `APIKey` authenticates the request.
 Local presets need no key.

 ### Model Behavior
 - `Model` selects the specific AI model to use.
 Different models can have varying capabilities, knowledge cutoff dates, and performance characteristics.